spacetelescope/jupyterhub-deploy/fs-support/efs-quota/README.md

 ## EFS File System Access

-EFS quotas relies on the following directory paths and permissions:
+EFS quotas relies on the following directory paths and permissions which are a function of Terraform, CI-node, EFS Quota Helm, and JupyterHub Helm configurations:

-    /efs                A mount of the root of the EFS file system associated with
+    /efs                 Root of the JH EFS file system.                  (r/w)    CI-node
-                         $HOME on the CI-node.

     /efs/users           Subdirectory for user $HOME claims.              (r/w)    CI-node /efs/users           Subdirectory for user $HOME claims.              (r/o)    Quota pods